Abelian varieties with prescribed embedding and full embedding degrees: 11 11 The ordinary case

+We thank the anonymous referee for recommending the inclusion of this counter-example in the case where $\Phi_{B_{\pi}}$ is not assumed to be free abelian.

-\subsection{\fontsize{11}{11}\selectfont The ordinary case}
+\section{\fontsize{11}{11}\selectfont The ordinary case}

 Having seen why supersingular abelian varieties are unsuitable candidates, we now look at the other end of the spectrum, which is ordinary abelian varieties.
-The primary task of this subsection is to address the following:

-\textbf{Problem:} For prescribed integers $g, N$, construct an ordinary $g$-dimensional abelian variety $B$ over a finite field $\bFq$ with embedding degree $N$ with respect to a prime $l$ dividing $|B(\bFq)|$.

-Clearly, for this to be possible, the prime $l$ must split completely in $\bq(\zeta_{_N})$.
-We first observe that such a construction is not always possible if the prime $l\equiv 1\pmod{N}$ is prescribed.
+The primary task of this subsection is to address the following: \textbf{Problem:} For prescribed integers $g$, $N$, construct an ordinary $g$-dimensional abelian variety $B$ over a finite field $\bFq$ with embedding degree $N$ with respect to a prime $\ell$ dividing $|B(\bFq)|$.
+Clearly, for this to be possible, the prime $\ell$ must split completely in $\bq(\zeta_{_N})$.
+We first observe that such a construction is not always possible if the prime $\ell\equiv 1\pmod{N}$ is prescribed. \textbf{Example.} Let $L$ be a CM field of degree $2g$ such that $L/\bq$ is cyclic and $L$ is linearly disjoint with $\bq(\zeta_{_N})$.
+Let $\ell$ be a rational prime that splits completely in $\bq(\zeta_{_N})$ but is inert in $L/\bq$.